cdapio/hadoop_wrapper_cookbook/README.md

 attributes for the underlying cookbooks in order to have a reasonably configured Hadoop cluster.
 Be sure to look at the attributes files and override as desired.

+Note: in order to initialize the Hive Metastore database, root credentials must be supplied.
+Currently, this must be set in `node['mysql']['server_root_password']`

 # Usage